n3rr/n3rr.github.io/content/post/htb-unictf24/index.md

 - IV being used for the encryption was `tbbliftalildywic`
 - convert the encryption result to base64

-Now that we had all the information possible, decode the ciphertext
+Now that we had all the possible information, decode the ciphertext

 ![](image15.png)